1.3 Aspects of radical creativity

 How can we come up with creative solutions?

-Margaret Boden (2004) categorized human creativity into three types: combinational (familiar ideas are recombined to come up with something new); exploratory (exploring a conceptual space, or what has been thought and said about an issue); and transformational (transforming a conceptual space, which enables people to think things that were impossible before).
+Margaret Boden (2004) categorized human creativity into three types: combinational (familiar ideas are recombined to come up with something new); exploratory (exploring a conceptual space); and transformational (transforming a conceptual space).
 A conceptual space is the rules, structures or assumptions underlying a given domain or a theme.

 Boden’s three categories of creativity can be seen as a spectrum.
 Transforming a conceptual space makes it possible to come up with ideas or thoughts that were impossible within that framework.
 This form of creativity goes beyond merely exploring or recombining existing elements within a domain; it involves changing the domain itself in such a way that opens up entirely new possibilities for thought and innovation.